 What are you willing to pay for your chair?
 How much do you spend on massages at the moment?
 How bad is your health?
-Is a massage chair a medical necessity or a luxury item?
+Is it a medical necessity or a luxury item?

-The more you need the chair, the more I’d advise getting a high-end chair.
+The more you need one, the more I’d advise getting a high-end chair.
 Taking out a bit extra for a chair that’s going to track things like heart rate and blood pressure may be worth it for you.

-More expensive chairs have better adjustment options and functions to ensure your health and safety.
+More expensive models have better adjustment options and functions to ensure your health and safety.

 While not always true, a rule of thumb is that the cheaper the chair, the lower the quality f the massage, especially for calf and feet.